Trusted WordPress tutorials, when you need them most.

 By default, WordPress does not have an option to send notifications to commenters.

-However, it does have an option to send email notifications to site administrators when a new comment is published and when a comment is held for moderation.
+However, it does allow you to send email notifications to site administrators when a new comment is published and when a comment is held for moderation.

-You can view these options by going to Settings » Discussion from your WordPress dashboard and navigating to the ‘Email me whenever’ section.
+You can view these options by going to the Settings » Discussion page from your WordPress dashboard and navigating to the ‘Email me whenever’ section.

 Email me whenever settings

 Both these notifications are only sent to the site administrators.
-However, WordPress also sends an email notification to the post author about new comments.
+However, WordPress also emails the post author about new comments.

 If you get a lot of comments on your website, you might not want to receive email notifications for all comments held for moderation.
 You can simply uncheck the box here to disable those.